pierrepo/autoclasswrapper/doc/autoclasswrapper.md

 run.run()
 ```

-Note that, at this stage, AutoClass C must be installed and available in PATH (see installation section).
+At this stage, AutoClass C must be installed and available in PATH (see installation section).

+The Bash script that run AutoClass C runs it actually twice.
+The first time to perform the classification (clustering).
+The second  time to build a report from the raw results.

+The Bash script that run AutoClass C is loaded itself with the `nohup` command.
+This means that the only way to stop this script is by killing it!

 Depending on the size of the datasets (number of lines and columns), the classification might take some time to run (from few seconds to several hours).
 By default, the maximum running time is 3600 seconds (1 hour).
 This setting can be modified with the `max_duration` parameter of the `.create_sparams_file()` method.